Blockade of Wonsan: Opening engagements

-The blockade began on February 16, 1951 and would last 861 days until the armistice in July 1953.
-During nearly three years of blockading United States Navy ships and aircraft engaged shore batteries repeatedly.
+The blockade began on February 16, 1951, and would last 861 days until the signing of the armistice in July 1953.
+Throughout the blockade, United States Navy ships and aircraft engaged shore batteries repeatedly.
 Several American vessels were damaged by land based artillery fire though none were destroyed.
 UN Task Group 95.2 was assigned to the blockade and they first bombarded Wonsan on February 17, 1951, targeting everything used by the communists and causing heavy damage.

 On February 19, the destroyer USS Ozbourn, under Commander Charles O. Akers, was fired on by shore batteries in the Wonsan area.
 She received two direct hits and several near misses and successfully rescued a downed pilot from USS Valley Forge with a motor boat, while he was adrift in a mine field.
 The boat officer of the boat received a Bronze Star for the rescue.
 Ozbourn eventually returned to San Diego in April 1951 for repairs and later sailed back to North Korea.

 On February 24, the undefended island of Sindo-ri, in Wonsan Harbor, was captured by South Korean marines supported by two American destroyers and two frigates.
 Wonsan shore batteries also dueled with UN warships on March 3, but there were no recorded hits.
 The battleship USS New Jersey participated in her first shore bombardment mission of the war on May 20, 1951.
 While patrolling off Wonsan, North Korean batteries opened fire and she was struck by one shell.
 Slightly damaged, she sustained one man killed and two wounded, her only casualties during the war.
 Another shot was a near miss and passed over New Jersey from aft to port.
 She then responded by bombarding the enemy position until they were silenced.
 The type of warfare experienced at Wonsan would last throughout the war.

 Operation Fireball

 Operation Fireball was the code name for a bombardment of the Wonsan area from May through September.
-It involved the cooperation of naval vessels and aircraft from the 5th Air Force which caused heavy damage to the North Koreans.
+It involved the joint deployment of naval and aerial assets from the 5th Air Force which caused heavy damage to the North Koreans.
 On the night of May 21 and May 22, during the height of the fighting, two American LSMRs, supported by light cruisers and destroyers, fired 4,903 rockets in thirty-five minutes, further damaging the defenses of the city.
 UN carrier aircraft were used to fire flares while the warships focused on gunnery.

 It was the first time LSMRs would be deployed in the siege of Wonsan and over time would cause heavy casualties to the North Korean garrison.
 Between June and September the LSMRs would discharge a total of 12,924 5-inch rockets.
 During the operation, the destroyer USS Brinkley Bass was slightly damaged while engaging a battery, she sustained eight casualties in the action.